 On August 2, 1978 at a special called business meeting the Deacons' Minister Relations Committee was given the responsibility of filling the pulpit until an interim pastor could be selected by the church.
-At the same meeting the determination of service on the Pastor Selection Committee was to be members of the church who are nominated by the church moderator, chairman of the mominating committee and chairman of the Deacons.
-At the business meeting of August 23, 1978 the report of the Special Pulpit Nominating Committee was submitted which named nine persons to serve on the Pastor Melection Committee.
+At the same meeting the determination of service on the Pastor Selection Committee was to be members of the church who are nominated by the church moderator, chairman of the nominating committee and chairman of the Deacons.
+At the business meeting of August 23, 1978, the report of the Special Pulpit Nomination Committee was submitted which named nine persons to serve on the Pastor Selection Committee.
 The makeup of the Pastor Selection Committee was an excellent cross section of the church, including some members who were strong supporters of the former pastor and perhaps as many as three who were considered opponents of the former pastor and others who appeared to be somewhat neutral on the issues.
+It included six males and three females.
+The ages were 27 to over 66.

-It church and that only one proposed pastor be given to the church at any given time.
+The Special Pulpit Nominating Committee made recommendations for guidelines to be established for this selection.
+The guidelines included that the Pastor Selection Committee elect a chairman, vice chairman and secretary, and that the committee report its activities at least once every three months at a regular or special business meeting.
+Further, they required that the Pastor Selection Committee submit a unanimous vote of a proposed pastor to the church and that only one proposed pastor be given to the church at any given time.
 Also included was the recommendation that at least the majority of the members of the Pastor Selection Committee personally hear the recommended pastor preach at his home church and that the committee members either interview or personally confer with each proposed pastor before any recommendation is presented to the church.
 Adequate funds were proposed for the committee to meet its needs.

 The recommendation also included qualifications of the proposed pastor.
 It included, qualification of age 28 to 50 years, have an education of at least a Bachelor of Divinity Degree or its equivalent.
-Further, that the candidate be a pastor or assistant pastor who had at least four years experience after completing his education.
-The recommendation also was that the committee investigate the pastor's spiritual, moral, congregational, administrative and credit backgrounds and characteristics.
+Further, that the candidate be a pastor or assistant pastor who had at least four years' experience after completing his education.
+The recommendation also was that the committee investigate the pastor's spiritual, moral congregational, administrative and credit backgrounds and characteristics.

-The church at a business meeting amended the recommendation to require that the candidate's degree come from an educational institution having a Southern Baptist background and that the education be at least a Bachelor of Divinity Degree and/or a Master of Divinity Degree and that the age requirement be changed to merely read at least 28 years of age.
+The church at a business meeting amended the recommendation to require that the candidate's degree come from an educational institution having a Southern Baptist background and that the education be at least a bachelor of Divinity Degree and/or a Master of Divinity Degree and that the age requirement be changed to merely read at least 28 years of age.

-Shortly after the business meeting the Pastor Selection
+Shortly after the business meeting the Pastor Selection Committee met.

-Committee met.
 Two of the members, including the author of this paper, were practicing attorneys in the City of Cocoa, one was an insurance broker, all three of the ladies were business or professional women.
-One of the members was a retired postal supervisor, the youngest member of the committee was an air-conditioning specialist with the school system and another member was a long time business man in the downtown area of the community.
+One of the members was a retired postal supervisor, the youngest member of the committee was an air conditioning specialist with the school system and another member was a long-time business man in the downtown area of the community.
 The committee elected as chairman one of the two lawyers.
-Your author was elected as the vice chairman and one of the business women was elected as the secretary.
+Your author was elected as the secretary.
 The chairman undertook to begin organizing our task.